PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Does Relan get killed and brought back?

+## For Torvalds v Boltac chapter

+> Brave they might be, but even Weeveston had few illusions about their loyalty.

+> Torvalds mutters something about wishing he had another army from the north, so they could pin them in and slaughter them all

+> Free companion guy "Sounds wasteful."

+> Vengeance is a luxury.

+##  Have Boltac ask why the Battlemages haven't been raining Thunderstorms down on these mountain passes.
+Rain, hail, all that kind of thing to soften up the resistance.

+"Why isn't it raining.
+I mean that's the question you gotta ask yourself, right?
+Certainly the question that Conan and I asked ourselves."

+Why would they trust you?

+Shows the mark of the legion?

 Consider adding a meal to the action -- between Relan boltac -- before they fight the Orc

 Show Relan returning to the old farm to pay off chapter 14?

 # 1 -- In the Company of Heroes